swiftlang/swift-evolution/visions/memory-safety.md

 The introduction of any kind of additional checking into Swift requires a strategy that accounts for the practicalities of adoption within the Swift ecosystem.
 Different developers adopt new features on their own schedules, and some Swift code will never enable new checking features.
 Therefore, it is important that a given Swift module can adopt the proposed strict safety checking without requiring any module it depends on to have already done so, and without breaking any of its own clients that have not enabled strict safety checking.

-The optional strict memory safety model proposed by this vision lends itself naturally to incremental adoption.
+The optional strict memory safety model proposed by this  lends itself naturally to incremental adoption.
 The proposed `@unsafe` attribute is not part of the type of the declaration it is applied to, and therefore does not propagate through the type system in any manner.
 Additionally, any use of an unsafe construct can be addressed locally, either by encapsulating it (e.g., via `@safe(unchecked)`) or propagating it (with `@unsafe`).
 This means that a module that has not adopted strict safety checking will not see any diagnostics related to this checking, even when modules it depends on adopt strict safety checking.

 The strict memory safety checking does not require any changes to the binary interface of a module, so it can be retroactively enabled (including `@unsafe` annotations) with no ABI or back-deployment concerns.
 Additionally, it is independent of other language subsetting approaches, such as Embedded Swift.

 ## Should strict memory safety checking become the default?

-This vision proposes that the strict safety checking described be an opt-in feature with no path toward becoming the default behavior in some future language mode.
+This  proposes that the strict safety checking described be an opt-in feature with no path toward becoming the default behavior in some future language mode.
 There are several reasons why this checking should remain an opt-in feature for the foreseeable future:

 * The various `Unsafe` pointer types are the only way to work with contiguous memory in Swift today, and  the safe replacements (e.g., `Span`) are new constructs that will take a long time to propagate through the ecosystem.
 Some APIs depending on these `Unsafe` pointer types cannot be replaced because it would break existing clients (either source, binary, or both).
 * Interoperability with the C family of languages is an important feature for Swift.
 Most C(++) APIs are unlikely to ever adopt the safety-related attributes described above, which means that enabling strict safety checking by default would undermine the usability of C(++) interoperability.